gbrembati/cloudguard-cnapp-aws-org-onboarding/README.md

 What it does is configuring, via **Terraform**, an existing CloudGuard CSPM Portal and AWS master account.

 ## How to start?
-First, you need to have a CloudGuard account, if you don't, you can create an *Infinity Portal* by clicking the image below:
+You would need to have a CloudGuard tenant, you can create one via *Infinity Portal* by clicking the image below:
 [<img src="https://www.checkpoint.com/wp-content/themes/checkpoint-theme-v2/images/checkpoint-logo.png">](https://portal.checkpoint.com/create-account)

 ## Get API credentials in your CloudGuard CNAPP Portal